Spooky the Tuff Little Ghost

-Overview
+Publication history

+Spooky first appeared in the Casper the Friendly Ghost comic book.
+Though the comic was written and edited by Sid Jacobson and drawn by Warren Kremer, Spooky was created by animator Larz Bourne.

-Spooky is written with a Brooklyn accent, for example calling his girlfriend and fellow ghost Pearl, "Poil."
-His iconic derby hat is, therefore, a "doiby."
+Spooky is written with a Brooklyn accent, for example calling his girlfriend and fellow ghost Pearl, "Poil".
+His iconic derby hat is, therefore, a "doiby".
 Although he shares traits with The Ghostly Trio as far as loving to scare the living and being somewhat of a tough guy, he is not as cruel to his cousin as the Trio is, though he occasionally makes fun of Casper for being friendly, and Spooky has his moments of goodwill.

 Pearl, who fell in love with Spooky when he rescued her from captivity by abusive witches who were enslaving her in her own house in one comic-book issue, is always trying to stop him from scaring, by reprimanding him, keeping an eagle-eye on him, staying with him all day, threatening to break up with him, or dating other ghost-guys.
-(Whenever she does, she always ends up finding fault with her new date and thinking Spooky is better by comparison, so she returns to him.)
-So Spooky is always finding ways to keep his scaring secret from Pearl, sometimes by making it appear that someone else did it.
+Whenever she does, she always ends up finding fault with her new date and thinking Spooky is better by comparison, so she returns to him.
+Spooky is always finding ways to keep his scaring secret from Pearl, sometimes by making it appear that someone else did it.

 After several appearances in Casper the Friendly Ghost, Spooky moved to several spin-off titles, including Spooky Spooktown (1961–1976), Spooky Haunted House (1972-1975) and Tuff Ghosts Starring Spooky (1962–1972).
-The original ran until #161 in September, 1980.
+The original ran until #161 in September 1980.